A Formal Correctness Proof of Edmonds' Blossom Shrinking Algorithm

 In addition to practical applications, studying the different variants of matching has contributed immensely to the theory of computing.
 This includes, for instance, the realisation that polynomial time computation is a notion of efficient computation, which is the underlying assumption of computational complexity theory as well as the theory of efficient algorithms.
-This was first noted by Jack Edmonds in his seminal paper describing the blossom shrinking algorithm~\cite{edmond1965blossom}, where he showed that matchings have a rich mathematical structure that could be exploited to avoid brute-force search for maximum cardinality matchings in general graphs.
-Other important contributions of studying matchings is that it led to the discovery of the primal-dual paradigm~\cite{HungarianMethodAssignment}, the Isolating lemma by Mulmuley et al.~\cite{mulmuleyVazVaz}, the complexity class \#P~\cite{hashPDef}, and the notion of polyhedra for optimisation problems~\cite{EdmondsWeightedMatching}.
-All of that makes it inherently interesting to study matching theory and algorithms from a formal mathematical perspective.
+This observation was made by Jack Edmonds in his seminal paper describing the blossom shrinking algorithm~\cite{edmond1965blossom}, where he showed that matchings have a rich mathematical structure that could be exploited to avoid brute-force search for maximum cardinality matchings in general graphs.
+Other important contributions of studying matchings include the discovery of the primal-dual paradigm~\cite{HungarianMethodAssignment}, the Isolating lemma by Mulmuley et al.~\cite{mulmuleyVazVaz}, the complexity class \#P~\cite{hashPDef}, and the notion of polyhedra for optimisation problems~\cite{EdmondsWeightedMatching}.
+All of that makes it inherently interesting to study matching theory and algorithms from the perspective of formal mathematics.

-We have formally verified Edmonds' blossom shrinking algorithm, building a reasonably rich formal mathematical library on matching and graphs, and arriving at the first complete functional correctness proof of the algorithm, with all invariants stated and proved, and with all case analyses covered.
+We have presented the first formalisation of the functional correctness argument of Edmonds' blossom shrinking algorithm.
+In doing so we built a reasonably rich formal mathematical library on matching and graphs, stated and proved all invariants, and covered all case analyses.
 From a formalisation perspective, we believe that tackling Edmonds' blossom shrinking algorithm is highly relevant.
 First, the algorithm has historical significance, as mentioned earlier, making studying it from a formal mathematical perspective inherently valuable.
-Second, as far as we are aware, the algorithm is conceptually more complex than any efficient (i.e.\ with worst-case polynomial running time) algorithm that was treated formally, thus formalising its functional correctness proof further shows the applicability as well as the utility, e.g.\ to come up with new proofs, of theorem proving technology to complex efficient algorithms.
+Second, as far as we are aware, the algorithm is conceptually more complex than any efficient (i.e.\ with worst-case polynomial running time) algorithm that was treated formally.
+Thus formalising its functional correctness proof further shows the applicability as well as the utility, e.g.\ to come up with new proofs, of theorem proving technology to complex efficient algorithms.